Expanding Hardware-Efficiently Manipulable Hilbert Space via Hamiltonian Embedding: Hamiltonian embedding

 When $g$ is large enough such that $\|R\|/g \ll 1$, the off-diagonal part in \eqn{decompo} can be treated as a perturbative term.
 In this case, we prove that $H$ is an embedding of $A$, as shown in the following theorem.
 A formal statement and the proof are provided in \append{perturbation}.

 \begin{theorem}[Perturbative Hamiltonian embedding; informal version of \thm{dir-rotation}] Let the operators $H$, $A$, and $R$ be the same as above.
-For sufficiently large $g > 0$, the Hamiltonian $H$ is a $(q,\eta,\epsilon)$-embedding of $A$, where $\eta \sim 1/g$, $\epsilon \sim \|R\|/g$. \end{theorem}
+For sufficiently large $g > 0$, the Hamiltonian $H$ is a $(q,\eta,\epsilon)$-embedding of $A$, where $\eta \sim \|R\|/g$, $\epsilon \sim \|R\|^2/g$. \end{theorem}

-This result immediately implies that the simulation error using perturbative Hamiltonian embedding is of the order $\mathcal{O}(\|H\|t/g)$.
-The error bound can be improved to $\mathcal{O}(\|R\|t/g)$ by leveraging the particular operator splitting structure as shown in \eqn{decompo}, see \thm{perturb}.
-To achieve a simulation error $\delta > 0$, we need to choose a penalty coefficient $g = \mathcal{O}(\|R\|t/\delta)$.
+Given that $\|R\|\le \|H\|$, this result immediately implies that the simulation error using perturbative Hamiltonian embedding is of the order $\mathcal{O}(\|R\|\|H\|t/g)$, where the error bound follows from \thm{main}.
+This error bound can be improved to $\mathcal{O}(\|R\|^2t/g)$ by leveraging the particular operator splitting structure as shown in \eqn{decompo}, see \thm{perturb}.
+In practice, the embedding subspace $\S$ is often much smaller than the full Hilbert space; consequently, it is often sufficient to assume $\|R\| = O(1)$.
+Therefore, to achieve a simulation error $\delta > 0$, we need to choose a penalty coefficient $g = \mathcal{O}(t/\delta)$.
 However, this choice of $g$ would incur a $\poly(1/\delta)$ overhead in the overall gate complexity when we implement the Hamiltonian simulation on gate-based quantum computers using standard product formulas.
 Fortunately, the penalty Hamiltonian $\Hpen$ is usually fast-forwardable, i.e., the time-evolution operator $e^{-i\Hpen t}$ can be simulated using quantum resources that scale sub-linear in $t$.
 In this case, we find the unfavorable $\poly(1/\delta)$ overhead can be mitigated by utilizing interaction-picture quantum simulation algorithms like continuous qDRIFT~\cite{berry2020time}.
 See~\append{sim_perturbative} for a detailed discussion.